The Prom (musical): Act One

-It is later learned that the state attorney ruled that the school must hold a prom.
-Emma thanks the actors, and Mr. Hawkins and Dee Dee go to Applebee's to celebrate.
-With the prom back on, students begin to "prompose" to each other.
-Emma officially asks Alyssa to this new prom and she agrees, promising to come out to be with her ("You Happened").
+The attorney general orders the PTA to organize a new prom.
+Emma thanks the actors, and Mr. Hawkins and Dee Dee go to Applebee's to celebrate, while students begin to "prompose" to each other.
+Emma invites Alyssa to the prom, and she agrees, promising to come out to be with her ("You Happened").
 At Applebee's, Mr. Hawkins, a huge fan of Dee Dee's, tells her how much she inspires him ("We Look to You").
-Barry helps Emma get ready for prom and reveals he didn't have the opportunity to go to prom either.
-Meanwhile, across town, other teens prepare for the prom as well ("Tonight Belongs to You").
+Barry helps Emma get ready for the prom and reveals he didn't have the opportunity to go to prom either after running away from home.
+Meanwhile, across town, other teens prepare for the prom ("Tonight Belongs to You").
 As Emma waits outside the gym, she asks Barry to walk her in because she is nervous.
-As they enter, they realize that the gym is empty.
-Mr. Hawkins, who is inside desperately trying to resolve the issue, reveals that the PTA put on another prom across town and this one just for Emma, as required by the state attorney.
-Dee Dee panics that this fake prom will be bad press for her, which angers Mr. Hawkins as he learns about Dee Dee's true intentions.
+As they enter, they realize that the school gym is empty.
+Mr. Hawkins, who is inside desperately trying to resolve the issue, reveals that the PTA lied to him and have secretly moved the prom across town.
+Dee Dee panics that the fake prom will be bad press for her, which angers Mr. Hawkins as he realizes Dee Dee's true intentions.
 Emma calls Alyssa who tells her she knew nothing about the other prom.
-Emma asks her to come and be with her but she refuses to come out.
+Emma asks her to come and be with her, but she refuses to come out.
 Devastated, Emma runs out of the gym, asking all the actors to just go home.

 Act Two

 Following the fake prom, the media frenzy around the whole event increases.
 The actors encourage Emma to step up and become the face of the story, but she is too scared.
-Angie encourages her by teaching her about zazz, sharing with her a story about Bob Fosse and the original production of Chicago ("Zazz").
+Angie encourages her with a quick lesson about "zazz", which she complements with a story about Bob Fosse and the original production of Chicago ("Zazz").
 Dee Dee returns to talk to Mr. Hawkins, who berates her for being so self-centered.
 She performs his favorite song to make it up to him and vows to begin thinking of others ("The Lady's Improving").
 Trent decides that he may be able to change the minds of the youth of the town due to his small-town upbringing.
 He confronts a number of the students about how they and their families break the word of the Bible every day and how hypocritical they are being.
 He encourages them to follow "love thy neighbor" above all ("Love Thy Neighbor").